accuhijri/accuhijri.github.io/index.md

 hl = hilal(hijri_year=hijri_year, hijri_month=hijri_month, calculate_maps=calculate_maps, plus_1day=plus_1day)
 ```

-`calculate_hilal_data` function can be used to get hilal data at sunset time on the day of conjunction.
+We can use `calculate_hilal_data` function to get hilal data at sunset time on the day of conjunction.
 It's also possible to calculate hilal data for other days after the conjunction by adjusting `delta_day` input parameter.
-List of available time-zone can be seen [here](https://github.com/accuhijri/ahc/blob/main/ahc/timezones.txt).
+To use this function, we need to input the coordinates of location and the time-zone.
+List of acceptable time-zone can be seen [here](https://github.com/accuhijri/ahc/blob/main/ahc/timezones.txt).

 ```ruby
 # location and time-zone